FREQUENTLY ASKED QUESTIONS

 8. Can I make payments?

 Yes, we offer a 2 payment program.
-Your first payment (50% of the contract amount) will be due along with your signed contract, no later than November 1st.
-Your remaining balance will be due December 15th.
-Please note that if you choose our 2 payment program, there are no additional fees or finance charges, however you will not be eligible to receive any of our discounts.
+Your first payment (50% of the contract amount) will be due no later than November 11th.
+Your remaining balance will be due December 11th.
+Please note that with our 2 payment program, there are no additional fees or finance charges, however you will not be eligible to receive any of our discounts.